Deltares/hydromt/docs/guides/advanced_user/hydromt_python.rst

 Using HydroMT in Python
 =======================

-As HydroMT's architecture is very modular, it is possible to use HydroMT in Python without using the command line interface (CLI).
-With Python, you actually have access to a lot of internal functionalities.
+As HydroMT's architecture is modular, it is possible to use HydroMT as a python library without using the command line interface (CLI).
+Using the libary, you actually have access to many internal functionalities.
 This can be useful if you want to for example:

 - build / update / clip models, check configurations or export data in Python instead of the CLI
 - analyse model inputs or results
 - analyse and compare input data without connecting to a specific model
 - process input data for another reason than building a model